omeka/omeka-s-enduser/Glossary.md

 ---
-title:Glossary of terms used in Omeka S
+title: Glossary of terms used in Omeka S
 ---

 **Installation**